English as She Is Spoke

-O novo guia da conversação em portuguez e inglez, (Note: The original full title is O novo guia da conversação em portuguez e inglez, ou Escolha de dialogos familiares sôbre varios assumptos, archaic Portuguese for "The new conversational guide in Portuguese and English, or Choice of familiar dialogues on many subjects".) commonly known by the name English as She Is Spoke, is a 19th-century book written by Pedro Carolino, with some editions crediting José da Fonseca as a co-author.
-It was intended as a Portuguese–English conversational guide or phrase book.
-However, because the provided translations are usually inaccurate or unidiomatic, it is regarded as a classic source of unintentional humour in translation.
+O novo guia da conversação em portuguez e inglez, (Note: The original full title is O novo guia da conversação em portuguez e inglez, ou Escolha de dialogos familiares sôbre varios assumptos, archaic Portuguese for "The new conversational guide in Portuguese and English, or Choice of familiar dialogues on many subjects".) commonly known by the name English as She Is Spoke, is a 19th-century book written by Pedro Carolino, with some editions crediting José da Fonseca as co-author.
+It was intended as a Portuguese–English conversational guide book or phrase book.
+However, it is today regarded entirely as a classic source of unintentional humour in translation because the provided translations are usually inaccurate or unidiomatic.

-The humour largely arises from Carolino's indiscriminate use of literal translation, which has led to many idiomatic expressions being translated ineptly.
-For example, Carolino translates the Portuguese phrase chover a cântaros as "raining in jars", when an analogous English idiom is available in the form of "raining buckets".
+The humour arises largely from Carolino's indiscriminate use of literal translation, which has led to many idiomatic expressions being translated ineptly.
+For example, Carolino translates the Portuguese phrase "Quereis mais?" as "Will you more?", when an analogous English phrase is available in the form of "Do you want some more?"

-It is widely believed that Carolino could not speak English and that a French–English dictionary was used to translate an earlier Portuguese–French phrase book O novo guia da conversação em francês e português, written by José da Fonseca.
-Carolino likely added Fonseca's name to the book, without his permission, in an attempt to give it some credibility.
-The Portuguese–French phrase book is apparently a competent work, without the defects that characterize the Portuguese–English one.
+It is widely believed that Carolino could not speak English and that an unknown French–English dictionary was used to translate the earlier Portuguese–French phrase book O novo guia da conversação em francês e português, written by José da Fonseca.
+Carolino likely added Fonseca's name to the book without the latter's permission in an attempt to give it some credibility.
+The Portuguese–French phrase book is a competent work free of the defects that characterize the Portuguese–English one, but Carolino's use of literal translation on idiomatic or otherwise non-literal phrases leads to poor translation.

 The title English as She Is Spoke was given to the book in its 1883 republication, but the phrase does not appear in the original phrasebook, nor does the word "spoke".